-- the type

-- the length

-- the range

-- the variable is writable and within the MIB view.
+- the range - the variable is writable and within the MIB view.

 At the end of phase one, the user defined is\set\ok functions are called for each scalar variable, and for each group of table operations.

 If no error occurs, the second phase is performed.
 This phase calls the user defined set function for all variables.